LimeBlast/long-haul/_posts/2017-05-24-slight-change-in-direction.markdown

 - instructables
 ---

-When I first started this blog it was designed as a repository of thoughts as I read though, and complete the projects within, [The Maker's Guide to the Zombie Apocalypse](/about-the-book/).
+<p class="intro"><span class="dropcap">W</span>hen I first started this blog it was designed as a repository of thoughts as I read though, and complete the projects within, <a href="/category/the-makers-guide-to-the-zombie-apocalypse/">The Maker's Guide to the Zombie Apocalypse</a>.</p>

 I purchased the book because I was excited to use it as my route into the _maker_ scene, something which I was totally unaware of just before this time, and have been excited to learn more and more about ever since.